wilbarnes/substrate-lending-parachain/README.md

 ### Things to be Consider

-- When borrowing currency, it will appear as though your user has not borrowed anything at all (balance appears to be unchanged minus gas fees.
-However, as a step towards securing collateral, the initial borrow balance of the user is reserved using the ReservableCurrency trait.
-When the user moves to repay the loan, that initial balance is unreserved and the payment in full, including accrued interest, is paid to the liquidity provider.
+- When borrowing currency, it will appear as though your user has not borrowed anything at all (balance appears to be unchanged minus gas fees).
+However, as a step towards implementing logic that secures collateral, the initial borrow balance of the user is reserved using the ReservableCurrency trait.
+When the user moves to repay the loan, that initial balance is unreserved and the payment in full, including accrued interest, is transferred from the borrower to the liquidity provider.

 ## Todo